Inherited a house and unsure what to do?

 How is The Pro Home Buyer different from other home buyers?

-We have been buying inherited houses in Massachusetts for nearly a decade, and our clients love us for our transparent, honest, and personal approach.
+I’ve been buying inherited houses in Massachusetts for nearly a decade, and my clients love me for my transparency, honesty, and personal approach.

 Will you list or buy my house from me?

-We buy houses directly with our own funds.
-We don’t tie houses up or remarket them to investors.
-If we give you an offer, it simply means we are ready to buy your house.
+I buy houses directly with my own funds.
+I don’t tie houses up or remarket them to investors.
+If I give you an offer, it simply means I’m ready to buy your house.

 How do you calculate the cash offer for my house?

 Great question.
-When you reach out to us, we’ll visit your home to evaluate it.
-With that, we calculate your offer based on the property’s condition, repairs needed, and the location.
+When you reach out to me, I’ll visit your home to evaluate it.
+With that, I’ll calculate your offer based on the property’s condition, repairs needed, and the location.

 What fees and commissions should I expect when I sell my house?